Home > Business > DTP, CAD, video and graphics > Creating accessible content for people with disabilities

 Responsibilities and editorial obligations

-• the obligation to train all those involved in the project, each at their own level and in their own speciality, contributing to the final accessibility of the product.
+• training the people involved in the project, each at their own level and in their own speciality, to contribute to the final accessibility of the product

 Integrating accessibility criteria into editorial content